 Actually, I have a third thought: the dimensions donât work that well.
 The Nest Hub Max has a horizontal display but Duo calls with a phone appear as a vertical strip down the middle, and it doesn't look that great.

 But thereâs âNestâ in the name, and for all intents and purposes the Max behaves like any other Nest camera.
 Youâll have limited functionality in the Google Home app alone, and when you get to sitting up the Nest camera you'll be nudged to download the Nest app separately in order to access deeper features like notifications and room-by-room viewing.

 This is also how youâll get access to Nest Aware, the paid service that unlocks features like person alerts, closeups, activity zones, and timelapses.
-You get a month free trial, then it starts at $5 per month.

 And remember, Google's and Nestâs services have now merged, so if you have an old Nest account lying around youâll need to merge your data in the Nest app first (donât worry, it walks you through all that).

 Notifications for person detection worked fine - after a reset.
 It turns out thereâs a bug plaguing some usersâ accounts where Nest notifications arenât working (as we discovered on the Hub Max).
 Google has a walkthrough for fixing it, which is basically: log out of everything, log into Nest on a web browser, turn all your notifications off, log out, log back in and turn them on again.
 After we'd done that, we had no problem.
 But itâs annoying that this issue even exists.

 Whenever the Nest Hub Max is recording, youâll see a green light by the camera and there will be a notification on the display to let you know itâs filming.
 Googleâs added these features for privacy reasons, and you canât turn them off.